benjaminxscott/goldlist/README.md

 # goldlist
 A place to list Jeff Goldblum memorablilia for sale

-TODO
-- user auth
-- JSON results for all items or single entry
-- use db_seed to wipe and build DB for deployment
-- deploy on heroku
+## Usage

+- Get dependencies `pip install -r requirements.txt`

-- note have to set app.cfg with secret key using git update-index --assume-unchanged
+- Update your `app.cfg` with an app-specific secret key

+- Run the app

+`./goldlist.py`